How to measure the ROI of leadership development

 Did you ever sign up for a leadership course that was postponed all the time?
 Did you ever do a leadership course where you weren’t able to apply the things you’ve learned into practice?
 Or did you ever have the feeling that your personal development wasn’t important enough to spend time on it?
 I had.
 But even though companies are spending a huge amount of money on training and development, the return on investment is very low.
 What can you and your organization do to prioritize successful leadership development?

 Return on investment

-A poor return on investment in personal development, doesn’t relate automatically to poor training programs.
-It has a lot to do with the culture of the company as well and also with the way how the training was communicated.
+A poor return on investment in personal development doesn’t relate automatically to poor training programs.
+It has a lot to do with the culture of the company and with the way how the training was communicated.
 What is the value of a training if you don’t know why you are signed up?
 How important is the training for you if your manager gives you the feeling that the training is just a company requirement?
 That it is good for the statistics, but actually takes too much time?